 Impact (10 points)

-- using promotional materials to promote the Awards voting on any available channels in a strategic and effective manner;
+using promotional materials to promote the Awards voting on any available channels (such as social media, newsletters, network of contacts, organisation website, etc.) in a strategic and effective manner, which translates to receiving more votes;

-- participating in possible follow-up activities in the course of 2023 and beyond (e.g. meetings, events, video production, etc.);
+participating in possible follow-up activities in the course of 2024 and beyond (e.g. meetings, events, video production, etc.); and